lyind/handbork/content/docs/dev-and-releng/devportal/_index.md

 The main repository for our deployment is [giantswarm/backstage](https://github.com/giantswarm/backstage).

-### Staying informed about changed
+### Staying informed about changes

 To stay tuned about user-facing changes in the portal, you can subscribe to the releases of these repositories.
 We make an effort to explain the changes as good as we can.

-- [giantswarm/backstage](https://github.com/giantswarm/backstage/releases) for the general user interface.
+- [giantswarm/backstage](https://github.com/giantswarm/backstage/releases) releases for the general user interface.
-- [giantswarm/backstage-catalog-importer](https://github.com/giantswarm/backstage-catalog-importer/releases) for details on the catalog data.
+- [giantswarm/backstage-catalog-importer](https://github.com/giantswarm/backstage-catalog-importer/releases) releases for details on the catalog data.

+Our catalog content is maintained in the [giantswarm/github](https://github.com/giantswarm/github) repository in the [catalog/](https://github.com/giantswarm/github/tree/main/catalog) folder.
+You can track [content changes](https://github.com/giantswarm/github/commits/main/catalog) there.